 Engaging with others in mail art swaps is one of my favorite pastimes.
 I usually pick one or two a month to participate in on a site called artfortytwo.org.
 The swaps are varied, the art well done, and the people nice.
 Another advantage of the Art 42 group is that I am not required to purchase any special products to participate in the swaps.
 Everyone works pretty much with the products they have on hand already.
 I like this because it often allows me to use new techniques or products I have been wanting to try out.
-Most of the swaps I engage in are collaged or painted ATC's, chunky pages, or things of that nature.
+Most of the swaps I engage in are collaged or painted ATC's, chunky pages, or things of that nature.1.
+Find some fabric you love for the body.
+Cut it out in any shape of your choosing.
+I have seen pear shapes, rectangles, triangles.
+Find a ribbon to use for hanging the dottee doll.
+The ribbon is folded in half with the loop sticking out the top of the doll and the tail hanging out the bottom of the doll.
+Attach the ribbon to the front inside of the body.
+The doll will be anywhere from about 3-5 inches long.

 2. Using felt of any color cut out a face shape.
 Draw, paint, sew or bead on the facial features, then sew the face to the front side of the front of the body.